Claiming EYPP and DAF

 How to Apply

-Early Years providers can download an application form using the link below:
+Early Years providers can download an application form to apply for DAF funding for two year olds using the link below:

 Please note that this form needs to be completed with parents and carers and emailed to Early Years Management Information at email@example.com with a copy of the latest DLA awards notice.
 The awards notice needs to cover the term in which the application is made.